niklasHagner/hacker-typing/README.md

 # hacker-typing
-A crappy version of hackertype, with retro keypress audio
+A crappy version of hackertype, with retro keypress audio.

-just for a quick evening hack
+Start typing and it will blurt out random keywords.

 ![gif](https://i.imgur.com/UpcQHqz.gif)